StoneCypher/circular_buffer_js/README.md

-cb.fill(item);     // maxes `length` and sets every element to `item` cb.clear();        // empties the container cb.reverse();      // reverses the container
+cb.fill(item);     // maxes `length` and sets every element to `item` cb.clear();        // empties the container cb.reverse();      // reverses the container cb.resize(size);   // change capacity to new size, truncating if required

 cb.first;          // returns the first value in the queue; throws when empty cb.last;           // returns the last value in the queue; throws when empty